openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimizing-latency/model-caching-overview.rst

          :language: cpp
          :fragment: [ov:caching:part4]

 If model caching is enabled in GPU Plugin, everything can be encrypted when saving to the cache and decrypted when loading from the cache.
-This property only works when ``CacheMode`` property is set to ``OPTIMIZE_SIZE``.
+Full encryption only works when ``CacheMode`` property is set to ``OPTIMIZE_SIZE``.

 .. tab-set::